snowman-repos/book/account_managers/README.md

 ### Contracts & Agreements

 The very first step in any project is setting down in writing exactly what your scope of work is and what are the roles and responsibilities of each party.
 Without a detailed agreement, you have nothing to fall back on if something goes wrong.
-It holds you, your team, and your client all accountable for the project's success.
+It holds you, your team, and your client all accountable for the project deliverables.
 It also goes back to building client confidence in you and your team.
 Not only does it look professional, but you drawing up a formal agreement lets the client know that you have fully understood their requirements.
 Such an agreement may be known as a Scope of Work (SoW), an example of which may be found in _Appendix C - Scope of Work_, and should at its most basic level cover the following topics:

 * Project Goals
-* Feature requirements
+* Feature Requirements
+* Deliverables
 * Roles & Responsibilities
 * Timelines
 * Change Request Policy
+* Warranty & Legal Issues
 * Cost
-* Success Measures
+* Success Measures & Performance Metrics

+While the contract should be as explicit as required to convey the exact requirements and production plan, it should not be so rigid as to restrict the production team's flexibility to adjust feature prioritisation as the project evolves.

 #### Schedules & Deadlines

-Contract is structured to request frequent deliverables and not multi-month milestones

-feedback from client
+The contract should be structured to offer frequent deliverables and not multi-month or longterm milestones.
+Milestones/deadlines must always remain flexible and so the more space between them the more unlikely it is that they will be met smoothly.
+Shorter, more agile iterations are both easier to achieve and offer more chances for immediate feedback and improvement on work completed.
+It's not just deliverables that need to be scheduled either.
+Meetings, especially those that produce client feedback, must also be on fixed schedules that commit all parties to working together and fulfilling their responsibilities.

 #### Change Requests